 Cerebral palsy (CP) is among the most common birth injuries in the U.S., with about 2.5 cases per 1,000 births.
 It can range from relatively mild CP with minimally compromised motor function to severe disability.
 Cerebral palsy can also occur when a child is born prematurely.
 Children with severe CP may be unable to function independently and may require the use of a wheelchair and other assistance.
 The lifelong costs associated with this type of disability are in the millions.

-Families affected by cerebral palsy should not wait to speak to a birth injury lawyer.
+Families affected by cerebral palsy should not wait to speak to a birth injury law firm.
 Because developmental delays and other signs of cerebral palsy are not always obvious at birth, many families are blindsided by a cerebral palsy diagnosis.
 Although strict statutes of limitation govern birth injury cases, don’t assume your case is time-barred.
-Always speak to a lawyer as soon as you become aware of a birth injury.
+Always speak to an experienced law firm as soon as you become aware of a birth injury.

 Traumatic Birth Injuries